 1. NextPhone - Best Overall for Small Business

 For all contractors: Roofing, HVAC, electrical, plumbing, and general contractors.
-Unless you're HIPAA medical triage, this is the answer.
+Unless you're a medical practice requiring complex diagnostic triage, this is the answer.

 NextPhone was built specifically for contractors and field service businesses that struggle with high missed call rates.
 The flat-rate unlimited pricing eliminates surprise bills during busy season.